 - This is also forcibly invoked as a gameplay mechanic in most of the games - basically, all firearms used in combat have identification locks built in.
 Anyone other than the intended user attempting to fire an ID-locked gun will find the gun completely incapable of working, even with a loaded magazine and a round in the chamber; hence why the player can't just break the neck of the first guard they find and use his assault rifle for the whole game, they have to break into an armory and steal one that hasn't been registered yet.

-- In Fallout 3, guns with a poor condition (which is fixed by breaking apart a matching gun for parts to repair your gun) can jam when loading.
+- In Fallout 3 and Fallout: New Vegas, guns with a poor condition (which is fixed by breaking apart a matching gun for parts to repair your gunnote ) can jam when loading.
 This includes the first round of a bolt-action rifle failing to load, the magazine of a submachine gun needing a good whack on the bottom, or the door to a laser pistol's pop-out battery not closing.
 Considering this is supposed to be two-hundred years After the End, which was probably when the gun and cleaning supplies for it were made, this is a Justified Trope.
 It's also defied in that when that gun does jam, your character simply works the action again until it does load.
 Dropping a gun won't discharge it either.
 Tired of that 10mm pistol now that you have an M1 Garand-alike, and don't want to lug it around?
 Drop it on the ground, and it ... lands.note

 - Earlier games in the series just had the gun lose all the ammo in its current magazine on a critical miss, though energy weapons supposedly explode on a really bad roll on the critical miss table.

 - Fallout Tactics includes the Chauchat (mentioned in the Real Life folder) as a Joke Weapon, which cannot actually be used and serves no purpose whatsoever.